Surround Yourself with What Makes You Happy

 What Really Makes You Happy?

 It took many years (like, more than 35) to realize I'd rather be happy alone doing what I want than be unhappy doing something someone else chose for me with someone who makes me miserable.
-The hardest part though - figuring out what I really want.
+The hardest part though, figuring out what I really want.

 Everyone wants the same thing: a decent job and a family who loves them, maybe a nice car and a home.
 But those things aren't enough to create happiness in the long run.
 That’s because they’re all external.
-They’re exactly what I thought I wanted - what I was supposed to want - but it wasn't until I let them go that I really began to feel at peace with myself.
+They’re exactly what I thought I wanted, what I was supposed to want but it wasn't until I let them go that I really began to feel at peace with myself.

-Last year I started to think, what if I never find someone?
+Last year I started to think.
+What if I never find someone?
 What if I never have a family of my own?
 What if I never buy a home or a fancy car?
 What would things look like then?

-So I decided to fill my life with other things - things that make me happy whether I have someone to share them with or not.
+So I decided to fill my life with other things, things that make me happy whether I have someone to share them with or not.
 Things that don’t cost much.
 Things you can’t always physically see but mean a lot.
 Healthy habits.
 True friends.
 Experiences.
 Rest.

 Some of my most valuable “lessons learned” about creating happiness emerged through endless tears and soggy tissues (thanks to Laura, a therapist-in-training at a local University).
 So here goes:

 You only have control over yourself and no one else.
 You are the one who let's people in to either better your world or tear it apart.
 You have the power to say no and the power to speak up for what you want.
 And finally, it's cathartic to feel and then let those feelings go.
-Feelings are temporary and often misleading (but are healthy - just don’t base your life off them).
+Feelings are temporary and often misleading (but are healthy just don’t base your life off of them).
 A good cry never hurt anyone.